Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-racial.md

 - **Unarmoured Defence**

     Your scales harden.
-While you aren't wearing armor, you can calculate your AC as 13 + your Dexterity modifier.
+While you aren't wearing armour, you can calculate your AC as 13 + your Dexterity modifier.
 You can use a shield and still gain this benefit.

 - **Sharp Claws**